Best Value Gold Krugerrand 1oz

 The 1oz Gold Krugerrand is arguably the world’s most popular bullion coin.
 While buying Britannias or Sovereigns may be the most common gold purchase for UK investors, the Krugerrand enjoys the most consistent recognition and demand worldwide.
 Certainly, it dominates gold investment demand in Europe.
 The Krugerrand already represents great value for the avid gold investor, it’s a mass-produced bullion coin designed for investment purposes, so premiums are low reflecting its abundance.
 The Best Value Krugerrand offers you the chance to buy Krugerrands at even lower rates.
 Rather than receiving the latest version of the coin, you’ll receive Krugerrands of mixed years, of our choice, depending on stock levels.
 This enables us to offer the Krugers at even lower premiums.
 This coin is a fantastic choice if your main motivation is value and you wish to receive as much gold for your money, without compromising liquidity or divisibility.
 All our Best Value Krugerrands undergo a strict checking process to ensure all are of very good condition.

-The Krugerrand is a 22 carat foreign gold coin containing exactly 1oz or 31.103g of pure gold.
-Like to Gold Sovereign, the exact alloy mix can vary from year, changing annual colour slightly.
+The Krugerrand is a 22-carat world gold coin containing exactly 1oz or 31.103g of pure gold.
+Like the Gold Sovereign, the exact alloy mix can vary from year, changing annual colour slightly.
 However, the metal combination provides great resistance to bangs and scratches, meaning pre-owned Krugerrands are amongst the best condition second-hand coins in the market.

 The obverse, designed by Otto Shultz, features the four-term former South Africa President Paul Kruger.
 Meanwhile, the reverse displays one of South Africa’s national animals the Springbok antelope, along with the inscription ‘Krugerrand’, the year of mintage and confirmation of the pure gold content.